AdamKane/fastapi-hello/PLAN.md

 ## 5. Next Step

-Fix the failing test for Salesforce connection failure:

-- [x] Review the `test_create_salesforce_connection_failure` test in test_salesforce.py
-- [x] Identify the cause of the test failure (missing environment variables)
+Create the API in Salesforce and integrate it with FastAPI:

+- [ ] Design the Salesforce API structure
+- [ ] Create necessary custom objects or fields in Salesforce (if required)
+- [ ] Set up API endpoints in Salesforce
-- [x] Update the tests to use mock environment variables
+- [ ] Update the `salesforce.py` file to interact with the new Salesforce API
-- [x] Add a new test for mocked Salesforce connection
-- [x] Skip the real connection test to prevent failures in environments without credentials
+- [ ] Create new FastAPI endpoints that correspond to the Salesforce API
-- [ ] Update error handling documentation if necessary
+- [ ] Implement error handling for API interactions
-- [ ] Consider adding instructions for setting up real credentials for local testing
+- [ ] Write unit tests for the new FastAPI endpoints
+- [ ] Update documentation to reflect the new API integration